micro/micro/README.md

 - **web:** A dashboard to explore services, describe their endpoints, the request and response formats and query them directly.

-### Framework

-To write applications which run on Micro you can use the framework Go Micro.

-- **go-micro:** Leverage the powerful [Go Micro](https://github.com/micro/go-micro) framework to develop microservices easily and quickly.
-Go Micro abstracts away the complexity of distributed systems and provides simpler abstractions to build highly scalable microservices.

 ## Install